Validating quantum-supremacy experiments with exact and fast tensor network contraction

+In the RQC sampling task, one runs a RQC on a (noisy) quantum processor and then measures it to produce a number of bitstrings (samples).
+While generating a number of samples is an easy task for quantum processors, simulating this task on a classical computer is a hard problem~\cite{BremnerDan2016,BoixoNeven2018,BoulandVazirani2019,HangleiterEisert2022}, even for noisy RQCs~\cite{AaronsonChen2017,AaronsonGunn2020} (noticing a recent work which proposed a polynomial but impractical algorithm for simulating constant-noise RQCs~\cite{AharonovVazirani2022}).
 Several attempts have been made to narrow down the complexity gap set by Sycamore using the tensor network contraction (TNC) algorithm~\cite{MarkovShi2008}, powered by the recently developed excellent heuristic strategies to identify a near-optimal tensor network contraction order (TNCO)~\cite{GrayKourtis2020,HuangChen2021}.
 Using a fused tensor contraction algorithm and a highly parallelized implementation on the new Sunway supercomputer, the runtime for computing a batch of correlated amplitudes for the depth-$20$ Sycamore RQC was reduced to about $300$ seconds~\cite{LiuChen2021}, which is currently further shortened to less than $150$ seconds by using a lifetime theory to reduce the slicing overhead and increase the compute density~\cite{ChenYang2022}.
-For computing uncorrelated amplitudes, recently a dynamic global cache is adopted to reuse intermediate tensors and reduce the complexity, which computes millions of amplitudes for Sycamore RQCs up to depth $16$~\cite{KalachevYung2021}.
+For computing uncorrelated amplitudes, a recursive multi-tensor contraction algorithm is recently proposed and used to compute millions of amplitudes for Sycamore RQCs up to depth $16$~\cite{KalachevYung2021}.
 However validating the depth-$20$ case by exactly computing a large number of uncorrelated amplitudes is still out of reach.
-To this end we note that to attack the claim of quantum supremacy, several works have directly simulated the noisy RQC sampling by exploring biased noises to drastically reduce the computational cost~\cite{PanZhang2021b,GaoChoi2021}.
+To this end we note that to attack the claim of quantum supremacy, several works have directly simulated the noisy RQC sampling by exploring biased noises to drastically reduce the computational cost~\cite{PanZhang2021b,KalachevYung2021b,GaoChoi2021}.
 Here we focus on computing exact amplitudes instead, so as to provide a verification to noisy RQCs.